crutledgedev/Sprint-Challenge-Advanced-React/ANSWERS.md

 - [ ] What is the purpose of a custom hook?

-    efficiency and usability of code
+    to apply non-visual behavior and stateful logic throughout your components

 - [ ] Why is it important to test our apps?

-    to determine usecase and user interaction scenerios that might break our code
+    to detect and reduce the risk of introducing bugs and issues in our code prior to deployment.